HMS Panther (1897): Service history

 In July–August 1900, Panther took part in that year's Royal Navy Annual Manoeuvres.
 On 20 April 1901 she was commissioned at Devonport by Lieutenant and Commander A. K. Macrorie to take the place of HMS Osprey in the dockyard's instructional flotilla.
 In July–August 1901, she again took part in the annual manoeuvres.
 In early December 1901 Commander Cecil Lambert was appointed in command, as she was recommissioned as tender to the battleship Illustrious on the Mediterranean station.
 Lambert was moved to another ship the following month, however, and when she left Devonport for Malta in January 1902, Lieutenant and Commander Lancelot Napier Turton was in command.
-She visited Lemnos in August 1902.
+She visited Lemnos in August 1902, and in early January 1903 took part in a three-weeks cruise with other ships of the squadron in the Greek islands around Corfu.
 On 27 October 1904, Panther collided with the destroyer Bat.
 Both destroyers were damaged and had to return to Malta for repair.
 Panther returned to British waters in 1906.

 In August 1906, Panther replaced Orwell in the 2nd Destroyer Flotilla when Orwell was refitted.
 In August 1907,Panther, now a member of the 4th Destroyer Flotilla, was (along with fellow flotilla members Cherwell and Colne) having defects rectified at Sheerness Dockyard.
 By December 1908, Panther was part of the Eastern Group of destroyers, based at Harwich.
 She started a refit at Sheerness that month, which was completed by March, when she returned to Harwich to rejoin what had been renamed the 1st Destroyer Flotilla, although she was due to be replaced by the Tribal-class destroyer Saracen.
 This happened at the end of June that year, with Panther being the last "Thirty-Knotter" in service with the 1st Flotilla.
 In August 1910, Panther, now part of the Nore flotilla, was refitted at Chatham Dockyard.
 In October 1911, Panther, now a member of the 5th Destroyer Flotilla, based at Devonport and which consisted of destroyers in commission with nucleus crews, was docked for repair of a propeller damaged in a collision with Yarmouth Pier.